MicrosoftDocs/architecture-center/docs/guide/security/monitor-with-opencensus-application-insights.md

 Each of these operations can be part of a span.
 The trace is a complete description of what happens when you select the purchase button.

-Similarly, in Contoso’s use case, when the query data Azure function triggers to start the daily ingestion of the sales data, a trace is created that contains multiple spans:
+Similarly, in the architecture, when the query data Azure function triggers to start the daily ingestion of the sales data, a trace is created that contains multiple spans:

 - A span to confirm the trigger details.
 - A span to query the internal API.